 Mounting Options

 Several mounting options are available for mobile multi-antennas, including magnetic, adhesive, and surface mounts.
-However, surface mount is the most common type, where the antenna securely mounts through a hole drilled into the vehicle’s roof or trunk lid.
+However, surface mount is the most common type.
+The antenna securely mounts through a hole drilled into the vehicle’s roof or trunk lid.
 A fitted gasket between the surface and antenna keeps out moisture and dust.
 A bundle of low-loss RF cables – one from each antenna element – passes through a hollow bolt on the bottom of the antenna for protection and easy integration.
 Surface mounting is permanent, withstanding extreme weather, vibration, and wind loads.

 Ground Plane